sumitausa/lmTutorial/README.md

 The dataset compares the data from 6 states , containing information about the region, population, are, density , csat, vsat, percent, expense

-The Exccercise involves changing the lm equation to include a new interation to see how the csat value is affected
+The Excercise involves changing the lm equation to include a new interation to see how the csat value is affected

+'''{r}
+sat.expense.metro.by.percent <- lm(csat ~ expense*metro,
+                             data=states.data)
+'''